 Should you still have some spare time in the afternoon, I recommend checking out Tampines Regional Library.
 This place is more than just a paradise for literature nerds.
 Not only does the library hold more than 40,000 books, it houses a culinary studio, a 700-metre running track and a hardware lab.

 You can take the East West Line (MRT) or a taxi, but it will take you 45 minutes to get to Tampines from Downtown Singapore.
 The Library is open for visitors every day from 10 am to 9 pm.

 Singapore’s Rooftop Bars

 Say goodbye to the last sunlight of the day with a drink and evening snack in one of the countless chic rooftop bars in Singapore.
-There is no ONE place to go to, but I can warmly recommend the exclusive Smokes & Mirror on top of the National Gallery or the Loof for more affordable prices.
+There is no ONE place to go to, but I recommend the exclusive Smokes & Mirror on top of the National Gallery or the Loof for more affordable prices.

 If you fancy extraordinary foods and drinks, the evening of the 2nd day will be the perfect time to get a Chung Cocktail With Ants from one of many great cocktail bars in Singapore.
 The drink is a national speciality and nowhere near as disgusting as it sounds!

 The bar NATIVE is among my favorites for a Cocktail garnished with real ants, but you will be surprised how many places in Singapore have this drink on their menu.

 Day #3 in Singapore

 After a good night’s sleep, the next morning can be dedicated to some physical activity.
 Depending on your time and budget you will probably not be able to visit all of the following 3 places, because each one can easily fill half a day with action.